 If your company refuses to pay you based on the salary you agreed upon, it would be a breach of your contract.
 Unfortunately, that happens all too often.
-Luckily, the employment lawyers at The Nirenberg Law Firm are trained to help you enforce your contractual rights.
+Luckily, the employment lawyers at Rabner Allcorn Baumgart & Ben-Asher are trained to help you enforce your contractual rights.

 Guaranteed “Term of Years” Employment Contracts

 If you have a guaranteed term contract, it could be a breach if your employer fires you before the term is over.
-For example, if you have a one year employment agreement, but you are fired for no good reason after only 3 months, you may be entitled to be paid for the 9 months remaining on your contract.
-You also might have a legal claim if you are fired in violation of a provision in your agreement that limits the reasons why you can be fired, such as if it says you can be fired only for “just cause” or “good cause.”
+For example, if you have a one year employment agreement, but you are fired for no good reason after only three months, you may be entitled to be paid for the nine months remaining on your contract.
+You also might have a legal claim if you are fired in violation of a provision in your agreement that limits the reasons why you can be fired, such as a provision that you can be fired only for “just cause” or “good cause.”

 Restrictive Covenants in Employment Contracts

-Many employment contracts have special provisions like non-compete, non-solicitation, non-disclosure, trade secret and arbitration clauses.
+Many employment contracts include restrictive covenants such as non-compete, non-solicitation, non-disclosure, trade secret and arbitration clauses.
 Not only are these provisions typically complicated and confusing, but they also can become critical once you decide to move on to another job.
 Whenever possible it is important to make sure you understand and agree with these restrictions before you accept a job offer.
 In some situations, you might be able to negotiate better terms, or even remove problematic provisions.
 In other instances, it might not be worth accepting a job offer if it is going to make it extremely difficult, if not impossible, to find another job in your field or industry in the future.

-Even if you already have signed an agreement with a restrictive covenant or another problematic term, you should consider contacting an employment lawyer to make sure you understand your legal obligations.
+Even if you already have signed an agreement with a restrictive covenant or another problematic term, you should consider contacting an employment lawyer to make sure you understand your legal rights and obligations.